Optimal search reach for heavy neutral leptons at a muon collider

 Subsequently, we applied the Boosted Decision Tree (BDT) method implemented in the TMVA package~\cite{Hocker:2007ht} to discriminate between signal and background events.
-A set of eight variables describing event kinematics was chosen to optimize the classification: \begin{itemize} \itemsep{-0.2em} \item m$_{qq\ell}$ -- invariant mass of the dijet-lepton system, \item $\alpha$ -- angle between the dijet system and the lepton, \item $\alpha_{qq}$ -- angle between the two jets, \item E$_{\ell}$ -- lepton energy, \item E$_{qq\ell}$ -- energy of the dijet-lepton system, \item p$^{T}_{\ell}$ -- lepton transverse momentum, \item p$^{T}_{qq}$ -- dijet transverse momentum, \item p$^{T}_{qq\ell}$ -- transverse momentum of the dijet-lepton system. \end{itemize} Due to the considerable difference between the numbers of expected background events, the algorithm was implemented separately for events with reconstructed electrons and muons in the final state.
+A set of eight variables describing event kinematics was chosen to optimize the classification: \begin{itemize} \itemsep{-0.2em} \item m$_{qq\ell}$ -- invariant mass of the dijet-lepton system, \item E$_{qq\ell}$ -- energy of the dijet-lepton system, \item p$^{T}_{qq\ell}$ -- transverse momentum of the dijet-lepton system, \item $\alpha$ -- angle between the dijet system and the lepton, \item $\alpha_{qq}$ -- angle between the two jets, \item p$^{T}_{qq}$ -- dijet transverse momentum, \item E$_{\ell}$ -- lepton energy, \item p$^{T}_{\ell}$ -- lepton transverse momentum. \end{itemize} In the choice of the BDT variables, we followed the approach of Ref. \cite{Mekala:2022cmm}.
+In general, variables involving two jets and a lepton allow for direct reconstruction of the heavy state.
+On the other hand, variables describing the di-jet and the lepton separately serve to differentiate between background and signal kinematics.
+Their combination within the BDT procedure helps determine if the reconstructed particles come from the decay of a new heavy state or of a known SM particle.
+It was found that a larger set of variables would not significantly improve the presented results but would increase the computation time.
+Due to the considerable difference between the composition of the expected background for the two channels, the algorithm was implemented separately for events with reconstructed electrons and muons in the final state.
 The BDT response for the reference scenario is shown in Figure \ref{fig:BDT_response}.
-The two distributions are partially separated and thus, they were used to extract expected limits on the coupling parameter $V^2_{lN}$ within the CL$_s$ method, implemented in the \textit{RooStats} package~\cite{Moneta:2010pm}.
+The two distributions confirm that a very efficient separation of signal and background events is possible.
+The distributions were used to extract the expected limits on the coupling parameter $V^2_{lN}$ within the CL$_s$ method, implemented in the \textit{RooStats} package~\cite{Moneta:2010pm}.
 This allowed for combining the electron and muon channels.
-The impact of systematic uncertainties has been neglected at this stage, as they are not expected to significantly affect the final conclusions.
+The impact of systematic uncertainties has been neglected at this stage, as they are not expected to affect the final conclusions significantly.